 The Burn Out Factor

 In our planning process, we took a look at several things.
 We were too young to retire fully which meant we would still have to work.
 We wanted a slower more relaxed lifestyle.
 We wanted to see and explore this great country in depth.
 We wanted warm climates.
 Being in one area for several months at a time allowed us to accomplish all of these things.
-We accomplish this by workamping which allowed us to be in an area for four to six months and also earn some extra money.
+We could accomplish this by work camping which allows us to be in an area for four to six months and also earn some extra money.

 We Follow The Warm Weather

 The other thing we love is that we can follow the warm weather.
 We lived our whole life in New York and dealt with freezing temperatures and snow.
 We are so done with that.
-As a matter of fact, I must say that recently while our former neighborhood in New York was getting pounded with freezing temps and 6-8 inches of snow, we were enjoying temps of 75-80 degrees!!!
+As a matter of fact, I must say that there have been many times our former neighborhood in New York was getting pounded with freezing temps and 6-8 inches of snow and we were enjoying temps of 75-80 degrees!!!
 That was awesome!!!